WheteThunger/DroneOptions/README.md

 }
 ```

-- `SettingsByDroneType` -- Each drone type has a separate configuration nested under this section.
-Drone types are registered automatically by plugins.
-Developers of drone-related plugins may ask you to manually add a config section for their plugin.
-  - `BaseDrone` -- Applies to all drones, except for drones that other pluginss declare to be special.
-  - `DroneStorage` -- Applies to drones that have storage on them from the [Drone Storage](https://umod.org/plugins/drone-storage) plugin.
-  - `Drone Turrets` -- Applies to drones that have turrets on them from the [Drone Turrets](https://umod.org/plugins/drone-turrets) plugin.
-  - `Mega Drones` -- Applies to drones created by the Mega Drones plugin.

 Each drone type has the following options.
 - `DefaultProfile` -- Applies to all drones of this type, except for drones owned by players with permission to a profile under `ProfilesRequiringPermission` for this drone type.
 - `ProfilesRequiringPermission` -- List of profiles that require permission.
 Each profile will generate a permission of the format `dronesettings.<type>.<suffix>` (e.g., `dronesettings.basedrone.god`).
 Granting that permission to a player will cause any drones they deploy to have that profile instead of `DefaultProfile`.
 Granting multiple profiles to a player will cause only the last one to apply, based on the order in the config.

 Each profile has the following options.
-- `PermissionSuffix` -- This determins the generated permission.
+- `PermissionSuffix` -- This determins the generated permission of format `dronesettings.<type>.<suffix>`.
 - `DroneProperties`
   - `KillInWater` (default: `true`) -- While `true`, the drone will be destroyed when it enters water.
 While `false` the drone can enter water without issue.
-    - Tip: While controlling a drone that is underwater, you can actually see better if wearing a diving mask.
+    - Tip: While controlling a drone that is underwater, for some reason, you can see better if wearing a diving mask.
-  - `MovementAcceleration` (default: `10.0`) -- This determines the drone's horizontal movement speed.
+  - `MovementAcceleration` (default: `10.0`) -- This determines the drone's horizontal movement speed (forward, backward, sideways).
-  - `AltitudeAcceleration` (default: `10.0`) -- This determines the drone's vertical movement speed (how quickly it can go up and down).
+  - `AltitudeAcceleration` (default: `10.0`) -- This determines the drone's vertical movement speed (up, down).
   - `LeanWeight` (vanilla: `0.25`) -- This determines how much the drone leans while moving, as well as how much altitude is lost while moving.
     - Set to `0.0` for no lean or altitude loss.
-      - Useful when using the [Drone Lights](https://umod.org/plugins/drone-lights) plugin since it prevents the beam from unintentionally moving.
+      - Useful when using the [Drone Lights](https://umod.org/plugins/drone-lights) plugin since it prevents the beam from unintentionally moving as the drone leans.
       - Useful when flying in locations where the altitude does not change, such as in the underground train tunnels.
 - `DamageScale` (each `0.0` to `1.0`) -- These options determine how much damage the drone will take, per damage type.
 If this option is excluded, drones will use vanilla damage scaling.
   - Set a damage type to `1.0` to take full damage.
 This is the default for any damage type not specified.